qpwo/datums/README.md

 ### `Composed<Datums, Result>`

-The result of `compose`, a computed value over cursors
+The result of `compose`, a computed value over datums

 -   `onChange`: listeners triggered when the result of the computation changes
 -   `val`: the computed value
--   `stopListening`: Destroy this composed datum.
-Stop listening to the initial cursors.
+-   `unsub`: Destroy this composed datum: stop listening to the initial datums and unsubscribe all listeners on the composition.
-    If you try to add a cursor (`.onChange`) after this, it will throw an error.
+    -   Getting `.val` or adding a listener with `onChange` after a composition has been destroyed will throw an error